-- 153 EFRAG notes that there is disagreement about whether US GAAP or IFRS 16 would be costlier to apply. - In their response to EFRAG's Preliminary Consultation Document, a few constituents indicated that they consider that IFRS 16 would be costlier to apply because US GAAP retains the straight-line lease expense as applied today and the right-of-use asset can be calculated directly from the lease liability.
-These constituents also considered that the benefit of the additional exemptions existing under IFRS 16 (for leases of low-value assets) would be outweighed by the additional disclosures required about payments made under such leases. - 155 Conversely, some other respondents indicated that the dual model in US GAAP would be costlier to apply on an ongoing basis because:

-- (a) IFRS 16 removes the IAS 17 classification test between operating and finance leases which will still be required under US GAAP; and - (b) US GAAP does not include an exemption for leases of low-value assets. - 156 EFRAG also observes that, under US GAAP, entities will not be able to use their existing fixed asset systems for right-of-use assets of operating leases because the depreciation charge is determined as the arithmetic difference between a constant lease expense and the interest charge on the lease liability.
-In most cases, this results in an annuity method of depreciation that is not applied to any other asset and would not generally represent the consumption of the benefits embodied in the asset. - Lastly, EFRAG observes that US GAAP does not require preparers to reassess the lease liability where there is a change in future payments resulting from a change in an index or a rate used to determine those payments.
+- 159 EFRAG notes that there is disagreement about whether US GAAP or IFRS 16 would be costlier to apply. - In their response to EFRAG's consultations, a few constituents indicated that they consider that IFRS 16 would be costlier to apply.
+This is because, under US GAAP, today's straight-line lease expense is retained for operating leases, the right-of-use asset can be calculated directly from the lease liability and leases payments will continue to be classified as operating cash flows in the statement of cash flows.
+These constituents also considered that the benefit of the additional exemptions under IFRS 16 (for leases of low-value assets) would be outweighed by the additional disclosures required about payments made under such leases. - 161 Conversely, some other respondents indicated that the dual model in US GAAP would be costlier to apply on an ongoing basis because: - (a) IFRS 16 removes the IAS 17 classification test between operating and finance leases which will still be required under US GAAP; and - (b) US GAAP does not include an exemption for leases of low-value assets. - 162 EFRAG also observes that, under US GAAP, entities will not be able to use their existing fixed asset systems for right-of-use assets of operating leases because the depreciation charge is determined as the arithmetic difference between a constant lease expense and the interest charge on the lease liability.
+In most cases, this results in an annuity method of depreciation that is not applied to any other asset and would not generally represent the consumption of the benefits embodied in the asset. - 163 Lastly, EFRAG observes that US GAAP does not require preparers to reassess the lease liability where there is a change in future payments resulting from a change in an index or a rate used to determine those payments.
 The FASB argues that this results in lower ongoing costs for those preparers that have leases with such indexation clauses, but this view ignores the need to separate lease payments between those related to the lease liability and those expensed in the reporting period.

-Conclusion
+Conclusion on competitiveness